jverzani/JGUI.jl/README.md

 `JGUI` interface is primarily concerned with controls, and not things like a canvas widget.)

-Here is a simple example where a window has a button which when clicked will destroy the window:
+Here is a simple example where a window has a button which when clicked will destroy the window.

 ```
 w = window(size=[200, 200])
 w[:title] = "hello world"

 b = button(w, "Close")
 push!(w, b)

 connect(b, "clicked", w, destroy)
 raise(w)
 ```